kennethchua95/SquidDevsPharmacy/README.md

 Made by a team of 7.

-Developed using Java and MSSQL applying BCE architectural pattern, SCRUM and OOP concepts.
+Developed using github, Java and MSSQL applying BCE architectural pattern, SCRUM and OOP concepts.

 The application works by a doctor prescribing a prescription to the patient the patient will recieve a email containing a token which they will show to the pharmacist to recieve their medicine.